JhowBRCG/interactive-card-form/README.md

 The main challenge is to create a form that the user will be able to fill in the inputs and see in real time the changes occurring on the images of the credit card.

+That is not all.
+There are also validations in case the user fills in the inputs in an incorrect way.
+If that happens, a message will render "saying" what the user must type on that input.

 ## Built with

 The project has been built with the following technologies: